zoeskan/MCB185/unit4-random.md

 Lines 3 and 4 are the initializations.
 In the end, we are going to divide the total scores by the total number of games played.
-We are also going to calculate the fraction of games that end with zero score.
+We are also going to calculate the fraction of games that end with a score of zero.
 These calculations are at the very end of the program, so their initializations (lines 3-4) and finalizations (lines 13-14) must be outside all loops.

 Lines 7-11 are identical to the previous code (lines 3-6).

 Lines 11-2 perform intermediate calculations.

-After 1 million trials, the average game has a score of 7.0 and 34.6% of games end with zero score.
+After 1 million trials, the average game has a score of 7.0 and 34.6% of games end with a score of zero.
 Honestly, the game doesn't sound like nearly as much fun as programming the solution.

 ------------------------------------------------------------------------------